 A Note about Labels

 The Label assigned alerts Call Center or Tracking staff of the document in the system.
-If the label is incorrect the process for approving an application or recording information may be delayed or the document may be missed altogether.
-Refer to the Appendix for a list of document labels and an explanation of when to use each.
-If you make a mistake before saving remove the label by clicking on the “X” in the Label field and selecting the correct label.
-You cannot change a label once it has been stored.
+If the Label is incorrect, the process for approving an application or recording information may be delayed or the document may be missed altogether.
+Refer to the Appendix for a list of document Labels and an explanation of when to use each.
+If you make a mistake before saving, remove the Label by clicking on the “X” in the Label field and selecting the correct Label.
+You cannot change a Label once it has been stored.

 Locate Customer Records

 Use the Search tab in DocuWare to locate customer records.
 DocuWare stores records with up to fifty key indexes which allow you to broaden or narrow your search results.
-There are two methods to search Quick Search and Advanced Search.
+There are two methods to search -- Quick Search and Advanced Search.
 Only staff with certain permissions have access to Advanced Search.